-The ICTC Management Committee will meet on November 08, 2023, and it is anticipated that they will forward this item to the Commission for their review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 1. Approve Change Order No. 7 to Hazard Construction Company for the Calexico East Port of Entry Bridge Widening Project in the amount of \$146,286.08 modifying the total contract value to \$20,499,323.48. - 2.
-Authorize the Executive Director to sign Change Order No. 7.

-C. Calexico East Port of Entry Bridge Widening Project - Contract Change Order No. 8 Page 65
+Authorize the Executive Director to sign Change Order No. 7. - C. Calexico East Port of Entry Bridge Widening Project Contract Change Order No. 8 Page 65

-The ICTC Management Committee will meet on November 08, 2023, and it is anticipated that they will forward this item to the Commission for their review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 3. Approve Change Order No. 8 to Hazard Construction Company for the Calexico East Port of Entry Bridge Widening Project in the amount of \$365,218.00 modifying the total contract value to \$20,864,541.48. - 4.
-Authorize the Executive Director to sign Change Order No. 8. - D. 2024 State Transportation Improvement Program (STIP) Recommendations for Imperial County Page 69
+Authorize the Executive Director to sign Change Order No. 8.

+D. 2024 State Transportation Improvement Program (STIP) Recommendations for Imperial County Page 69

-The ICTC Management Committee will meet on November 08, 2023, and it is anticipated that they will forward this item to the Commission for their review and approval after public comment, if any:
+It is requested that the Management Committee forward this item to the Commission for review and approval after public comment, if any:

 - 1. Approve the 2024 STIP Recommendations for Imperial County, requesting to fund Planning, Programming and Monitoring (PPM) activities in the following distributions: - a. program a total of \$777,000 from 2024 STIP RIP funds for ICTC staff Planning, Programming and Monitoring (PPM) activities as follows: \$77,000 in fiscal year 2024-25, \$82,000 in fiscal years 2025-26 and 2026-27, \$279,000 for fiscal year 2027-28 and \$257,000 in fiscal year 2028-29. - b.
-Carryover the remaining available balance of \$23,257,000 for the Forrester Road improvement project.
+Carryover the remaining available balance of \$23,257,000 for the Forrester Road improvement project. - E. Fund Request to the Local Transportation Authority (LTA) Proposed fence replacement adjacent to SR 86 on the western boundary of the fairgrounds in the City of Imperial Page 72